Skip to main content

 Sixty-Eight

-As Wallace is starting at the many skulls in the chamber, Buchanan appears.
+As Wallace is staring at the many skulls in the chamber, Buchanan appears.
 They hear a sound and follow it to find an oblong stone buried beneath some skulls.
 They lift this and find the missing children.
 Wallace tells Buchanan to take the children up to the surface and he will search for Kim.
-Suddenly Buchanan is attacked by Perry.
+Suddenly, Buchanan is attacked by Perry.

 Sixty-Nine

 Perry tells Wallace the children have to die.
 He has read it on the walls of the chamber.
-The creature or power or whatever it is has laid dormant but the dig has disturbed it.
-Dagda will rise, unless three children are sacrificed at midnight on the day of Samain.
+The creature, or power, or whatever it is, has lain dormant, but the dig has disturbed it.
+Dagda will rise unless three children are sacrificed at midnight on the day of Samain.
 Wallace tells him he's insane.
-He asks him why he killed the others and he replies that Morrigan killed them, the Queen of Demons, a being able to take human form.
+He asks him why he killed the others, and he replies that Morrigan killed them, the Queen of Demons, a being able to take human form.
 The Celts would flay the skin of sacrifices and lay the skin on the altars of Morrigan.
-He tells Wallace that Morrigan has possessed Kim, that's why he has brought Clare here, to lure Kim here.
-Suddenly Kim appears and asks Perry to let the children go, but her skin splits open she changes into the demon Morrigan.
-Wallace tells the chidren to run as Morrigan kills Perry.
-The tunnel begins to collapse and suddenly Wallace knows it is all true and what he must do.
-He tries to grab one of the boys but Morrigan stops him.
+He tells Wallace that Morrigan has possessed Kim; that's why he has brought Clare here, to lure Kim here.
+Suddenly, Kim appears and asks Perry to let the children go, but her skin splits open and she changes into the demon Morrigan.
+Wallace tells the children to run as Morrigan kills Perry.
+The tunnel begins to collapse, and suddenly Wallace knows it is all true and what he must do.
+He tries to grab one of the boys, but Morrigan stops him.
 Wallace grabs a sword from the floor and they fight.

 Seventy

 During the fight, Wallace grabs a sword and manages to decapitate Morrigan.
-Her body remains upright and moments later bursts like a huge boil.
-At the ladder he kills a girl and a boy, knowing he has to kill one more.
-But they have escaped to the surface and are with some policeman.
-The ground is opening up, the sky is turning red and a huge shape is rising from the ground, growing in size, up and beyond the clouds.
+Her body remains upright, and moments later bursts like a huge boil.
+At the ladder, he stops a girl and a boy, knowing he has to stop one more.
+But they have escaped to the surface and are with some policemen.
+The ground is opening up, the sky is turning red, and a huge shape is rising from the ground, growing in size, up and beyond the clouds.
 Then there was only darkness.